MaksimZAHM/MaksimZAHM/README.md

-# Hi! 👋 my name is Maksim and I'm Python-developer.
+# Hi! 👋 my name is Maksim and I'm a Python-developer.

 I’m currently learning at the Yandex.Practicum Python-developer program.